 Reason #7: Vineyards and Wines

-In Aigues-Mortes, you can not only see historical structures and eat traditional food, but you can as well taste one of the French’s best wines!
+In Aigues-Mortes, you can not only see historical structures and eat traditional food, but you can also taste one of the French’s best wines!
 Located south of the walled town, Royal Domain Jarras is another reason why visit Aigues-Mortes.

 Visitors coming to Royal Domain Jarras get a tour in a vast vineyard riding in a train-like vehicle, where they also learn the area’s history.
 It is best for people who understand the French language.